Where to Eat on Easter Sunday in Charlotte

 Montford

 In lieu of L’Ostrica’s regular Sunday Supper, the restaurant is offering a special Easter brunch.
-Order from an a la carte menu featuring house-made pastries, brunch-favorite egg dishes, caviar service and more.
+Order from an a la carte menu featuring house-made pastries, brunch-favorite egg dishes, caviar service, fried oysters, spring salads and more.
 LOstricaCLT.com

 La Belle Helene